mariomolinam/academic-kickstart/content/research/index.md

 ## Work in Progress
 ---
+**Molina, Mario D.** "The influence of high-status individuals on group-level cooperation."

+**Molina, Mario D.** "Does the cultural environment determine tolerance for inequality?"

 Occhiutto, Nicholas and **Mario D. Molina**.
 “The Social Structure of Asset Bubbles: The Case of the Taxicab Medallion in New York City.”

 Asad, Asad, **Mario D. Molina**, and Neil Lewis, Jr. "Profiles of psychological distress among noncitizens in the United States, 2011-2018."